-- A risk assessment should be carried out before each project/new type of activity commences. - When working at a partner setting outside of Wigmore Hall, always ensure that someone from the setting is present and meeting their responsibility for ensuring the safety of those in the setting.
-Ensure you know who the safeguarding lead and/or responsible person (i.e. the person from the setting or partner organisation who has been identified as taking responsibility for the group) present is. - Where possible and appropriate a project code of conduct should be created with the project participants and partners at the outset of the project, and reviewed annually for ongoing projects - When working with another organisation or group at Wigmore Hall, ensure you know who the safeguarding lead and/or responsible person present is - Toilet breaks should be supervised by the group or setting's responsible person - In the event of an adult at risk being left alone on the premises (either Wigmore Hall or an external setting), two members of staff should remain with them until the responsible person can be located - Ensure that wherever possible there is more than one staff member (including WHT employees and freelance staff) present during activity - For events which adults at risk attend unaccompanied: - Emergency contacts should be exchanged between WHT staff and the carer before the day.
-These details should be deleted as soon as they are no longer required. - o WHT staff should not use personal devices to contact carers - See Online Activity section below for further guidance on leading safe online activity
+A risk assessment should be carried out before each project/new type of activity commences

+- Signage should be in place to let anyone in the space, including participants, know what to do if they have a concern or something to report - On all relevant projects, and certainly any project at which adults at risk are present without their carers, registration forms should be completed by participants and/or their carers (as appropriate), which should include emergency contact details, relevant medical information such as diagnosis, any relevant care and support needs, any allergies or other relevant dietary information.
+This information should stored and shared in line with WHT Privacy Policy, and staff should have quick and easy access to contact information in case of emergency. - When working at a partner setting outside of Wigmore Hall, always ensure that someone from the setting is present and meeting their responsibility for ensuring the safety of those in the setting.
+Ensure you know who the safeguarding lead and/or responsible person (i.e. the person from the setting or partner organisation who has been identified as taking responsibility for the group) present is. - Where possible and appropriate a project code of conduct or agreement should be created with the project participants and partners at the outset of the project, and reviewed annually for ongoing projects, including information on who to tell if participants are worried about their welfare or safety, or the welfare or safety of another person in the group - When working with another organisation or group at Wigmore Hall, ensure you know who the safeguarding lead and/or responsible person present is - Signage to let anyone in the space, including participants, know what to do if they have a concern or something to report - It is the responsibility of carers, family members or group/setting's responsible person to accompany the individual they support to the toilets if they require assistance - In the event of an adult at risk being left alone on the premises who should be accompanied by a carer, family member or other responsible person (either Wigmore Hall or an external setting), two members of staff should remain with them until the responsible person can be located

+- Ensure that wherever possible there is more than one staff member (including WHT employees and freelance staff) present during activity - For events which adults at risk attend unaccompanied: - Emergency contacts should be exchanged between WHT staff and the carer before the day.
+These details should be deleted as soon as they are no longer required. - WHT staff should not use personal devices to contact carers - See Online Activity section below for further guidance on leading safe online activity